AbstractSDK/carrot-app/README.md

 ## Entrypoints

+### Instantiation

+During the contract

 ### Execute Messages

-- CreatePosition: Creates a position in the liquidity pool
+- CreatePosition: Creates a position in the liquidity pool, the liquidity pool id is set during the contract instantiation.
 - Deposit: Deposits funds into the pool
 - Withdraw: Withdraws a specified amount of funds from the pool
 - WithdrawAll: Withdraws all funds from the pool